 Camp Details & FAQs

-GRRR is holding four sessions in 2018 for girls, gender non-conforming and trans youth.
-Three of the sessions will be for ages 8-16.
-Additionally, one session will be for teens ages 13-18.
+GRRR is holding four sessions in 2019 for girls, trans and nonbinary youth.
+Three of the sessions will be for ages 9-16 and one session will be for teens ages 13-18.
 The camp is held from 9am-5pm daily, and the Friday concerts will be at 3pm & 6pm.
 Camp will conclude at 8pm on Friday.

 In order for us to serve as many youth as possible, campers are only allowed to attend ONE week of camp this year.